GiladC/Farmers2U/README.md

 Farmers can advertise special events, workshops, and promotions through the platform.
 Consumers can stay informed about upcoming activities and engage with the agricultural community.

-### Community Engagement

-The platform fosters a sense of community by enabling consumers to leave reviews and ratings for farmers.
-This feature encourages transparency, trust, and accountability.

 ## Getting Started

 1. **Sign Up**: Farmers can sign up for an account on the platform.